Iowa Hawkeyes: Football

 Football at the University of Iowa dates back as far as November 27, 1872, when the Iowa Academics played a game against the University of Iowa College of Law.
 However, football was not officially recognized as a varsity sport until November 16, 1889, when the Hawkeyes played against and lost to Grinnell.
 The next year, Iowa got its first win against Iowa Wesleyan, and since then, the Hawkeyes have won 11 Big Ten championships and have played in 30 post-season bowl games.
 The Hawkeyes are 18–16–1 in such games, having most recently won against Kentucky in the 2022 Music City Bowl.
 Iowa won the 2010 Orange Bowl vs Georgia Tech Yellow Jackets 24–14.
 The Orange Bowl is a BCS bowl game.
 Iowa's first bowl game was the 1957 Rose Bowl, which ended in a 35–19 win over Oregon State.
 The Hawkeyes' lone claim to a national championship came after winning the Rose Bowl following the 1958 season, when they were awarded the Grantland Rice trophy by the Football Writers Association of America.

 The Hawkeyes' current head coach is Kirk Ferentz.
 In nineteen seasons under Ferentz, the Hawkeyes have won a BCS bowl, two Big Ten titles and have played in fifteen bowl games.
 Ferentz is the all time Iowa football wins leader with 151 after surpassing his predecessor, Hayden Fry, during the 2018 football season.
 Fry, who coached the Hawkeyes for 20 seasons, had 143 wins, three Big Ten titles, and 14 bowl trips in his tenure at Iowa.
-Fry also led the Hawkeyes to eight-straight bowl games from 1981–1988, the longest such streak in program history.
+Fry also led the Hawkeyes to eight-straight bowl games from 1981 to 1988, the longest such streak in program history.
 Fry was inducted into the College Football Hall of Fame in 2003.
 In 2015, the Hawks made it to the Rose Bowl and lost to Stanford.

 Since 1929, the Hawkeyes have played their home games in Kinnick Stadium.
 Renamed in 1972 in honor of Iowa's lone Heisman Trophy winner, Nile Kinnick, the stadium can currently hold up to 70,585 fans.
 Kinnick won the Heisman Award following the conclusion of the 1939 season, but died on June 2, 1943, in the Gulf of Paria during a World War II training flight.
 His face can still be seen today, on the coins that officials toss at the beginning of all Big Ten games.